Teacher Guide: Variables & Data Types

 import java.util.Scanner;statement - Using

-Marking notes: Full marks for a working solution that reads name and age and prints the greeting in the correct format.
+Marking notes: Full marks for a working solution that reads both inputs and prints the sentence in the correct format.
 Accept minor formatting variations (e.g., different prompt text).

 Core 2: Average Calculator